Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of -K ahler structures

 for any $x\in X_0$.

 Therefore, by the definition \eqref{fxttau}, for any $|t|\leq \varepsilon$,

 for any nonzero decomposable $(q,0)$-form $\tau$ at $x$.
 This is exactly the desired inequality \eqref{11}. \end{proof}

-\begin{remark} Proposition \ref{ext-trans} and the second proof of Theorem \ref{c-p-kahler} actually show that any smooth real extension of a transverse $(p,p)$-form is still transverse.
+\begin{remark} Proposition \ref{ext-trans} and the second proof of Theorem \ref{c-p-kahler} actually show that any smooth real extension of a transverse $(p,p)$-form is still transverse, which also plays an important role in \cite{RWZ19}.
 So the obstruction to extend a $d$-closed transverse $(p,p)$-form on a compact complex manifold lies in the $d$-closedness.
-Hence, by Remark \ref{d-ext-rem}, the condition of the $\p\db$-lemma in Theorem \ref{c-p-kahler} can be replaced by the deformation invariance of $(p,p)$-Bott-Chern numbers.
+Hence, by Remark \ref{d-ext-rem}, the condition of the $\p\db$-lemma in Theorem \ref{c-p-kahler} can be replaced by the deformation invariance of $(p,p)$-Bott--Chern numbers.
 Moreover, this condition may be weakened as some kind of the $\p\db$-lemma if the power series method works, just similarly to what we have done in the balanced case in Section \ref{balanced}. \end{remark}

-Finally, we have to mention an interesting conjecture proposed by Demailly-Paun for the 'global' stability of K\"ahler structures, i.e., the K\"ahler property should be open for the countable Zariski topology on the base. \begin{conjecture}[{\cite[Cojecture 5.1]{DP}}] Let $X\longrightarrow S$ be a deformation of compact complex manifolds over an irreducible base $S$.
+Finally, we have to mention an interesting conjecture proposed by Demailly--P$\breve{\textrm{a}}$un for the \lq global' stability of K\"ahler structures, i.e., the K\"ahler property should be open for the countable Zariski topology on the base. \begin{conjecture}[{\cite[Cojecture 5.1]{DP}}] Let $X\longrightarrow S$ be a deformation of compact complex manifolds over an irreducible base $S$.
 Assume that one of the fibres $X_{t_0}$ is K\"ahler.
 Then there exists a countable union $S'\subsetneq S$ of analytic subsets in the base such that $X_t$ is K\"ahler for $t\in S\setminus S'$.
 Moreover, $S$ can be chosen so that the K\"ahler cone is invariant over $S\setminus S'$, under parallel transport by the Gauss-Manin connection. \end{conjecture}